golicyj/ppc_automation/README.md

 # PPC_Automation (v.
 1.2)
-Simple but very useful script to automate multiple advertising campaigns based on JSON parameters (eCPM, Country) from af. network.
+Simple but very useful script to automate multiple advertising campaigns based on JSON parameters (eCPM, Country).
+You will receive notifications about the status of advertising campaigns to Telegram, along with important values from the affiliate network.

 # How to use?
 Just setup your API keys and networks url.
 Then set up your cron on Ubuntu Server: